|

 stuff - and I don't have to setup anything new, I already have

+the network trace to look through.
+Why?
 Because this is how to learn things - get in, play around, see how

 things operate and try to understand how it is thinking.
 If you know how